Toward Third-Party Assurance of AI Systems: Design Requirements, Prototype, and Early Testing: Early Testing: Necessity, Soundness, Usability, and Effectiveness

-Finally, participants expressed that usability could be constrained by the general monetary and temporal resource demands of assurance.
+Finally, participants expressed that usability could be constrained by companies' incentives to adopt third-party assurance.
+E4 noted that they could not \textit{``fathom any organization that I worked with [...] subjecting themselves to third-party assurance''} given that internal governance teams are often more familiar with both the business context and the specific AI system.
+Experts (E4, E5, E6) suggested that creating a domain-specific process could increase companies' willingness to engage with third-party assurance.
+Participants also noted the general monetary and temporal resource demands of assurance.
 While governance processes were generally viewed as difficult to scale, participants suggested underscoring the framework's use in high-risk scenarios, asking less questions to stakeholders about stages they are less familiar with, and exploring the option to substitute interviews with emails as potential methods for reducing the practical constraints surrounding assurance.

-\xhdr{Effectiveness: Participants anticipated the framework to improve organizational processes and outcomes surrounding AI} Overall, we find initial evidence of our framework's effectiveness through its potential to increase organizations' transparency and find issues earlier in the AI lifecycle, where they are usually easier to address.
-All experts agreed that the framework would effectively encourage organizational transparency in AI: if adopted industry-wide, it would be \textit{``very impactful''} (E2), \textit{``very useful''} (E2), and \textit{``promote trust''} (E1) since there is currently \textit{``general obscurity of what organizations are doing''} (E1).
+\xhdr{Effectiveness: Participants anticipated the framework to improve organizational processes and outcomes surrounding AI} Overall, we find initial evidence of our framework's effectiveness through its potential to surface problems, motivate organizations to improve their practices, and find issues earlier in the AI lifecycle, where they are usually easier to address.
 From our pilot applications, we found that our assurance framework was effective at surfacing problems end-to-end across both the stakeholders and stages of the AI lifecycle; we provide a sample here.
 We found that the business document tagging model was built as a result of the\textit{``aggressiveness of [the] business to show that they're doing something in the AI domain''} (S4).
 This top-down push from leaders occurred despite the evidence surrounding the project's technical feasibility being scant.
 During the testing and validation phase of the housing resource allocation project, S9, an end-user, expressed that there were no ways to obtain concrete information on the downstream impact of the model, despite wanting it.
-While the problems we report here corroborate results existing research~\citep[e.g.,][]{heger2022understanding, godbole2025ai, faggella2018enterprise}, our framework's ability to surface them demonstrates its effectiveness at diagnosing issues.
+While the problems we report here corroborate results found in existing research~\citep[e.g.,][]{heger2022understanding, godbole2025ai, faggella2018enterprise}, our framework's ability to surface them demonstrates its effectiveness at diagnosing issues.